plone/training/viewlets.rst

             });
         };
     }(jQuery, window.starzel_votablebehavior = window.starzel_votablebehavior || {}));

+This js-code adheres to crockfort jshint rules, so all variables are declared at the beginning of the method.
+We show and hide quite a few small html elements here

 Zunächst fragen wir den Marker ab, der anzeigt, ob der aktuelle Benutzer schon abgestimmt hat.
 Abhängig davon zeigen bieten wir die